-In addition to speed and latency considerations, the VCBB will weigh each proposal based on the criteria outlined in the NOFO, including by giving the greatest weight to proposals that minimize BEAD funding requirements, offer meaningful affordability plans for the targeted speed for on-grid and off-grid locations both now and into the future, and demonstrate a record of and ongoing intent to comply with Federal labor and employment laws.
-The VCBB will also encourage potential subgrantees to accelerate their deployment to deliver their completed projects before the four-year deadline.12
+In addition to speed and latency considerations, the VCBB will weigh each proposal based on the criteria outlined in the NOFO, including by giving the greatest weight to proposals that minimize BEAD funding requirements, offer meaningful affordability plans for the targeted speed for on-grid and off-grid locations, and demonstrate a record of and ongoing intent to comply with Federal labor and employment laws.
+The VCBB will also encourage potential subgrantees to accelerate their deployment to deliver their completed projects before the four-year deadline.
+[3]